ritiksoni00/ritiksoni00/README.md

 ### Hey, Thanks To be here..
 Hope You will find something helpful in my Repos

-- 🔭 🌱 I’m currently working and learning on my WEB DEV and ML skills
+- 🔭 🌱 I’m currently grinding my Web Dev And machine learning Skill as A Beginner
-- 👯 I’m looking to collaborate on ML project
+- 👯 I’m looking to collaborate on ML small projects!!
-- 🤔 I’m looking for help with DSA and ML
+- 🤔 I’m looking for guidance for Data structure & Algorithm And Machine learning
 - 💬 I don't have anything to tell you!
 Till now nothing Achived(simple word)
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/ritik-soni/">My Linkedin</a>
 - ⚡ Fun fact: i can <b>Act as Nawazuddin Siddiqui</b> too